Skip to main content

 A common interpretation of movies like The Searchers was that these cowboys and their signature roughness may have been “necessary” in the formation of this country (imagine like a billion quote marks around that), but in “doing what needs to be done,” these characters end up disqualifying themselves from the civilization they are paving the way for.
 That is something that we, the audience, as inheritors of this legacy are supposed to reflect on, which is where the real dialogue begins.
 Author Barry Langford describes,

-“In the famous paired opening and closing shots of The Searchers, Ethan Edwards respectively arrives from and retreats back into the desert that is his only real ‘home,’ filmed in both cases from inside the warm darkness of domestic space he is committed to defend yet within which is a powerful disruptive, even a destructive force.
+“In the famous paired opening and closing shots of The Searchers, Ethan Edwards respectively arrives from and retreats back into the desert that is his only real ‘home,’ filmed in both cases from inside the warm darkness of domestic space he is committed to defend yet within which is a powerful, disruptive, even a destructive force.
 And although Ethan’s every action bears powerfully on this sheltered familial space—defending, avenging, and finally restoring it—the sphere in which he conducts such decisive action, like the man himself, remains fundamentally separate from and outside it.”

 Another classic western to be familiar with would be 1953’s Shane.
-Said film follows the titular cowboy, played by Alan Ladd, as he is taken in by family out on the frontier.
-The details of Shane’s past are mysterious, but he gets along well with the family taking him in, especially the young boy who sees him as this pinnacle of manhood.
+Said film follows the titular cowboy, played by Alan Ladd, as he is taken in by a family out on the frontier.
+The details of Shane’s past are mysterious, but he gets along well with the family sheltering him, especially the young boy who sees him as this pinnacle of manhood.
 Still, we get the idea that Shane has known violence.
-And these demons claw to the surface as this family is caught in the crossfires of corrupt ranchers who try to harass this family and the other townsfolk out of their homes.
+And these demons claw to the surface as this family is caught in the crossfires of corrupt ranchers who try to harass them and the other townsfolk out of their homes.
 The conflict escalates, and eventually Shane saddles up and does what needs to be done to keep the family safe.
 In doing so, of course, Shane has proven himself a creature of violence, certainly not a role model to impressionable little boys.
 And so Shane rides off into the horizon as the kid calls out into the valley begging him to come back, to no avail.

 The film ends with Shane restoring peace to this part of the frontier, but in dirtying his hands to bring about that peace, he proves himself incompatible with it and denies himself any future within it.
 That is the sacrifice he makes to protect these people.
 In some ways, that’s the most heroic thing he could do, and the audience is meant to be aware of this tragic irony.
 When cowboys of old were “idolized,” this is generally what that meant.